atnos/best-practices/README.md

 # rubocop

-Our .rubocop.yml file at Atnos.
+Our .rubocop.yml file at Atnos inherit from http://relaxed.ruby.style

 # Style guide for Ruby